vinodkumarhs1962/skinspire_V2/Project_docs/MAster documents/Model-Driven Database Migration Strategy.md

-# Model-Driven Database Migration Strategy for SkinSpire HMS
+# Model-Driven Database Migration Strategy for Skinspire HMS
 Overview
-This technical document outlines a comprehensive approach to database schema management for the SkinSpire Hospital Management System (HMS).
+This technical document outlines a comprehensive approach to database schema management for the Skinspire Hospital Management System (HMS).
 The strategy uses SQLAlchemy models as the authoritative source of truth for database schema, providing a systematic and automated way to detect, generate, and apply database changes.
 Core Principles

 Models as Source of Truth: SQLAlchemy ORM models define the canonical database structure